johnfairh/steamworks-swift/README.md

 ### Tech reality

-Tech limitations, on 5.5 and also swift/main as of 20/Oct:
+Tech limitations, on 5.6 and also swift/main as of 20/Oct -- needs rechecking in 2022:
 * Importing `Foundation` and `-enable-cxx-interop` and a C++ module crashes the compiler.
 Various bugs for this on swift.org, will have to work around through module structure.